-Learn to sew, just like Mary and Laura Ingalls with these kid tested and kid approved beginner level sewing patterns!
+Learn to sew, just like Mary and Laura Ingalls with these kid-tested and kid approved beginner level sewing patterns by Thimbles and Acorns!
 Starting with the Nine-patch tote project, practice sewing straight seams and lining up seam lines.
 Made entirely with straight seams, the tote is a quick and easy project that introduces such skills as topstitching, matching symbols, and pleating.
 It comes in two sizes, one for you and one for your doll!

 When you finish your tote, move on to Charlotte's simple Prairie dress.
 Made with only three pieces, this dress is an ideal project for a beginning seamstress.
 The dress closes in back with only one button or snap.
 Instructions for making a basic hand sewn buttonhole are included for adventurous seamstresses that would like to try their hand at making a buttonhole just like Laura did.